puppetmaster12/deepfake-detection/README.md

 This project aims to develop a minimum viable product for detecting deepfake videos using the LSTM architecture and OpenFace2.
 The project is a work in progress.

 <h2>Project Overview</h2>
-<p>The project is built to detect deepfake videos using LSTM in combination with various feature extraction techniques.
-Data sources are explained below.
-The initial data source was Celeb-DF.
-Later data from Kaggle was incorporated.
-The scope of the project is to detect deepfake videos using the intensity of action units and how they represent the difference between real and fake videos.</p>
+<p>The project is built to detect deepfake videos using LSTM in combination with OpenFace2 for facial feature extraction.
+Celeb-DF is the primary data source used in training the model.
+Features
+extraction from the videos are used to train the model in the form of csv files.
+The project currently achieves a validation accuracy of 77% and we are hoping to improve the model and incorporate more techniques into it.</p>

 <h2>Dependencies</h2>
 <ul>